 Hibernation tends to take place between November and March.

-As with all snakes in France they are a fully protected species and are in decline throughout their range due to increasing human activity be that tourism or agriculture.
+As with all snakes in France they are a fully protected species and are in decline throughout their natural range due to increasing human activity be that tourism or agriculture.